Skip to main content

 Learn more about the role of an employer of record.

-How does an employer of record work in the U.K.?
+• How does an employer of record work in the United Kingdom?

 Learn more about how an employer of record works.

-Can an employer of record run payroll in the U.K.?
+• Can an employer of record run payroll in the United Kingdom?

 Yes.
-Employer of record services in the U.K. include handling all payroll operations on behalf of your company so you can save time and eliminate the stress of payroll compliance, taxes, and delivery.
-Our Global Payroll solution coordinates all payroll processes in one platform and allows employers to easily provide accurate, on-time payroll to their workforce in the U.K.
+Employer of record (EOR) services in the U.K. include handling all payroll operations on behalf of your company so you can save time and eliminate the stress of payroll compliance, U.K. payroll taxes, and delivery.
+Our payroll solution coordinates all payroll processes in one platform and allows employers to easily provide accurate, on-time payroll to their workforce in the U.K.

 Learn more about the functions and benefits of global payroll.

-What are the employee benefits in the U.K.?
+• What are the employee benefits in the United Kingdom?

 Mandatory employee benefits in the U.K. include: